leotard/sendit-astro-template/src/content/pages/pricing.md

 content_blocks:
   - _bookshop_name: pricing/hero
     title: A plan for everyone
     description: We offer yearly plans at half the price of montly plans!
-All prices are in USD.
+All prices on this page are in USD.

   - _bookshop_name: pricing/table
     pricing_tier: